flatironinstitute/ccn-software-sfn-2025/docs/source/full/day2/visual_coding.md

 <div class="render-all">

-- Decide on regularization
+- Decide on regularization.
-- Initialize GLM
+- Initialize GLM.
-- Call fit
+- Call fit.
-- Visualize result on PSTHs
+- Visualize result on PSTHs.
+(Note that you should use {func}`~pynapple.process.perievent.compute_perievent_continuous` here!)

 </div>